Direct Inward Dial (DID)¶

 - DID: Enter the specific number.

-- Retain Display Name: If Enabled, it will display the Name in the FROM field of the SIP INVITE.
+- Retain Display Name: If Enabled, it displays the Name in the FROM field of the SIP INVITE.

-Select where to deliver calls that come in for the DID:
+Select the destination to deliver incoming calls for the DID:

 For more details on these fields, see Media in Customer Routing.

-RTP Proxy Mode: If connection via our service fails, and relaxed is selected, it will failover to backup automatically.
+RTP Proxy Mode: If you choose the relaxed setting and a connection through our service fails, it will automatically failover to backup.

 Strict- This will enforce the proxy engagement.

-Relaxed- This will perform best efforts to engage the RTP Proxy, if it can't then the calls will connect directly.
+Relaxed- This will make every effort to connect to the RTP proxy; if it can't, the calls will connect directly.

-RTP Media Proxy: This defaults to Auto but selecting a zone (by continent) is the current recommendation.
-The following options allow you to set where RTP media server for this route for this customer:
+RTP Media Proxy: The recommended RTP Media Proxy server is the Closest (Elastic) Server.
+The following options allow you to set the RTP media server for this route for this customer:

 Direct RTP (no proxy)- Bypass ConnexCS, so media flows directly between the customer and carrier.

-- Timeout: Set various options to help with call timeout for missed BYEs.
+Timeout: Set various options to assist with call timeout for missed BYEs.

-- Max Duration: Set the maximum amount of time (in seconds) that the call will be allowed to exist before being terminated, typically in the case of a missed BYE.
+Max Duration: Set the maximum amount of time (in seconds) to allow the call to exist before it's terminated, typically in case of a missed BYE.

 Select a predefined Package to determine costs and billing.
-This will decrement Frequency Match and Setup Cost against that package for the account.
+This will deduct Frequency Match and Setup Cost from the account's package.